rachel0427/CSE230_project/README.md

 ### Interface Design
 We will start with a welcome screen where users select a difficulty level and start the game by clicking a start button.
 The main game interface will consist of two sides.
-The left side will contain the graphical interface of a stick figure being hanged.
-The right side will contain empty squares indicating the word to guess, and a keyboard that allows the player to select letters.
+The left side will contain the graphical interface of a hangman figure tracking the process of the user’s mistakes so far.
+The right side will contain empty squares as placeholders for unknown characters and display known characters at corresponding places and in the bottom, we plan a keyboard component that allows the player to select letters.

 ### Possibly adding network
-Our reach goal for this project is to enable multi-user experience and allow two human users to play simultaneously on different machines.
+Our reach goal for this project is to implement multi-user experience, enabling interactive user experience across different machines.